tinode/chat/README.md

 <img src="docs/logo.svg" align="left" width=128 height=128> Instant messaging server.
 Backend in pure [Go](http://golang.org) (license [GPL 3.0](http://www.gnu.org/licenses/gpl-3.0.en.html)), custom client-side binding in Java and Javascript, as well as [gRPC](https://grpc.io/) client support for C++, C#, Go, Java, Node, PHP, Python, Ruby, Objective-C (license [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)).
 Wire transport is JSON over websocket (long polling is also available) for custom bindings, or [protobuf](https://developers.google.com/protocol-buffers/) over plain TCP for gRPC.
 Persistent storage [RethinkDB](http://rethinkdb.com/) and MySQL.
 A third-party [DynamoDB adapter](https://github.com/riandyrn/chat/tree/master/server/db/dynamodb) also exists.
 Other databases can be supported by writing custom adapters.

-Tinode is meant as a replacement for XMPP.
+Tinode is *not* XMPP/Jabber.
+It is *not* compatible with XMPP.
+It's meant as a replacement for XMPP.
 On the surface it's a lot like open source WhatsApp or Telegram.

 Version 0.15.
 This is beta-quality software: feature-complete but probably with a few bugs.
 Follow [instructions](INSTALL.md) to install and run.
 Read [API documentation](docs/API.md).